IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 label, regardless of whether it is a standard or vendor-specific label, can be done by the O-PNC using mechanisms which are vendor-specific and outside the scope of this document.
-The MDSC can just request the O-PNC to setup a client connectivity service over a WDM tunnel.
+The MDSC can just request the O-PNC to setup a client connectivity service over a DWDM tunnel.

 In case of fixed configuration, the multiplexing label is assigned by